LuisEduardoR/tileable_texture_and_maps_generator/README.md

 But for others some problems are apparent, the method choosen for the tiling proccess tends to produce very visible duplication of some details from the image and also doesn't generate good results for textures with very apparent geometrical patterns.

 ![Generated Height Map](https://github.com/LuisEduardoR/tileable_texture_and_maps_generator/blob/master/results/texture_sample03_tile.png)
-*Tileable texure generated from the samples/texture_sample03.jpg, note that the squares do not match what would be expected.*
+*Tileable texure generated from samples/texture_sample03.jpg, note that the squares do not match what would be expected.*

 Another problem is the method used to select the best slice, though apparently working with most of the samples, sample 07 caused trouble, making the program select what an artist would consider the worst slice possible, what indicates a better selection method should be considered.

 ![Generated Height Map](https://github.com/LuisEduardoR/tileable_texture_and_maps_generator/blob/master/results/texture_sample07_best_slice.png)
-*Selected "best" slice from the samples/texture_sample07.jpg, note the inclusion of what should have been considered an anomaly in the slice.*
+*Selected "best" slice from samples/texture_sample07.jpg, note the inclusion of what should have been considered an anomaly in the slice.*

 The texture map generation ended up being the most successfull part of the program, only possible needing more customization to allow better handling of some cases that would be ambigous for probably most algorithmic decisions.
 The tiling proccess also could use customization as well, allowing the user to select the axis in which the image will be tiled, as some textures are only meant to be tileable in one direction, the option to completly skip the tiling proccess if only the texture maps are desired would also be a good addition.
 Ultimatly, the program serves it's purpose for most cases that would, in a real situation, only take artist time for pretty simple handwork during a 3d render production, and with some improvements, might be usable even for some trickier situations, what is a pretty favorable result.